pimvanpelt/vppcfg/docs/user-guide.md

 ### vppcfg dump

-The purpose of the **dump** module is to connect to the VPP dataplane, and retrieve its state, printing most information found in the INFO logs.
+The purpose of the **dump** module is to connect to the VPP dataplane, and retrieve its state, emitting the configuration as a YAML file.
 Although it does contact VPP, it will perform *readonly* operations and never manipulate state in the dataplane, so it should be safe to run.

-There are no flags to the dump command.
+If the flag `-o/--output` is given, the resulting YAML is written to that filename, but if it is not given, the output will be written to stdout.
 It will return 0 if the connection to VPP was established and its state successfully dumped to the logs, and non-zero otherwise.

-Use of the **dump** command can be done even if the dataplane was configured outside of `vppcfg`, in other words, the following can be done:
+Use of the **dump** command can be done even if the dataplane was configured outside of `vppcfg`, although some non-supported scenarios (for example, sub-interfaces on loopbacks) will be flagged as warnings.
+If warnings or errors are reported, the YAML file cannot be assumed safe.
+Conversely, if no warnings/errors are logged, the resulting YAML should be a good representation of the dataplane state, as far as `vppcfg` is concerned.
+A good way to confirm that is to subsequently run the output file back into `vppcfg check`.

 ```
 $ vppcfg dump || echo "Not a hoopy frood"